ConcernedCitizen2025/Project2025-Assistant/_questions/047-digital-education-technology-schools.md

 ---
 layout: question
-title: "Digital Education"
+title: "Digital Education and Technology Integration in Schools: Project 2025’s Vision"
+description: "Explore how Project 2025's focus on digital education and technology integration in schools could impact equity, privacy, and the role of technology in learning."
 ---

-### *How does Project 2025 address digital education and the integration of technology in schools?*

 # Digital Education and Technology Integration in Schools: Project 2025’s Vision

+## *How does Project 2025 address digital education and the integration of technology in schools?*

 **Introduction**